Skip to main content

 Research and Training

 As one of six federally funded Centers for Vaccine Development, the division has a strong program in bacterial and viral vaccine research, basic virology and immunology.
-Residents in infectious diseases have the opportunity to combine their clinical training with research training in microbiology, biochemistry and molecular biology or cell and molecular biology.
+Residents in infectious diseases can combine their clinical training with research training in microbiology, biochemistry and molecular biology or cell and molecular biology.

 Current research projects include development and evaluation of respiratory virus vaccines, bacterial conjugate vaccines, rotavirus vaccines, BCG, and HIV-1 vaccines.
 Epidemiology and basic research on influenza A virus, hepatitis C virus and pertussis are ongoing.
 Fundamental studies in immunology include research on the basic mechanism of immunity to intracellular parasites.
 PCR, DNA sequencing and other molecular biology tools are available to trainees.
 A biosafety level-3 laboratory provides opportunities for AIDS-related research and TB research.